OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-17.md

 ## Genesis 17:10

-This is My covenant which you shall keep, between Me and you and your descendants after you: every male among you shall be circumcised.
+This is the covenant you are to keep between Me and you and your descendants after you: every male among you is to be circumcised.

 ## Genesis 17:11